Lucasmiiller01/NuclearReation/README.md

 # TODO:
 	- Add a GUI inteface with sound volume settings)
-	- Add the menu when the user can choice the atom to use .
+	- Add the menu when the user can choice the atom to use.
-    - Add scene Selection Level .
+    - Add scene Selection Level.
-	- Add Score .
+	- Add Score.

 	      Obs: No picture or audio element beyond the classical music of Mozard, can be added to the project.
 				...